 |Will America be a desert by 2100?|

 Droughts and fire could destroy the Amazon.
 The Arctic may lose all of its sea ice within years.
-Global warming may cause earthquakes, which come with tsunamis and can also disturb submarine hydrates, causing them to release huge amounts of methane.
+Global warming may cause earthquakes, which can come with tsunamis and shockwaves that can also disturb submarine hydrates, causing them to release huge amounts of methane.
 While droughts, earthquakes and more turbulent weather come with loss of lives, infrastructure and fertile land, global warming can also cause tipping points to be crossed, making the greenhouse effect even worse.

 So, instead of facing gradual changes that can be mitigated by planned action, we may suddenly face a future in which many if not most people will have little or no access to food, water, medicines, electricity and shelter, while diseases go rampant and gangs and warlords loot and devastate the few livable areas left.
 Human beings as a species will face the risk of total extinction, particularly if many species of animals and plants that humans depend on will disappear.